 When a Police Dog reaches the time to retire, either through reaching their retirement age or due to illness or injury, there is a huge decision for their handler to make.
-Do they retire their courageous, faithful & loving partner to themselves or do they need to try to rehome them?
+Do they retire their courageous, faithful and loving partner to themselves or do they need to try to rehome them?

-The bond between a working Police Dog & their handler is indescribable & therefore the tough decisions for the handler are very often surrounded by an immense emotional feeling.
+The bond between a working Police Dog and their handler is indescribable and therefore the tough decisions for the handler are very often surrounded by an immense emotional feeling.
 There are so many factors which need to be considered by the handler when making the decision to retire their dogs to themselves – it’s not always a case that the handler can take on the dog as their pet.

 Whilst every handler would love, without question, to have their faithful friend as their pet – sometimes it is in the dog’s best interests for him to be rehomed.
-Handlers & dogs literally spend their lives together – there is no real ‘time off’ for a dog handler.
+Handlers and dogs literally spend their lives together – there is no real ‘time off’ for a dog handler.
 Their dogs are with them 24 hours a day.

-Many questions have to be considered by the handler when deciding where the dog will live his life in retirement:-
+Many questions have to be considered by the handler when deciding where the dog will live his life in retirement: